Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 are the pitfalls of using VLA in their code before doing so.

 A fair share of the text will focus on problems caused by automatic VLA, thus to further reflect on that an abbreviation _aVLA_ will be used.
-About _variably-modified types_ -- the better (well, relatively) part of the feature, another article will be written.
+About the better (well, relatively) part of the feature, another article will be written.

 # Allocation on stack